 - impact across all the levels outlined by Dr Guskey?

-- How far are you, or colleagues in your school, fully aware that the main purpose of CPD is not just to change teacher behaviour but, more fundamentally, also about the effect on students’ learning in the classroom?
+- How far are you, or colleagues in your school, fully aware that the main purpose of CPD is not just to change teacher behavior but, more fundamentally, also about the effect on students’ learning in the classroom?
 What should your role as CPD coordinator be in changing the mindset?

 - The evaluation of the impact of CPD activities is only relevant for teaching and support staff.
 Given that the above is a common misconception – how will you begin to challenge this way of thinking in your school?
 How can you begin to build in evaluation tools which consider the impact of CPD on all learners in the school and how this relates to students’ learning outcomes in classrooms?